-The Academy operates a formal waiting list from for those who are unsuccessful in securing a place.
+The Academy operates a formal waiting list for those who are unsuccessful in securing a place.

 The waiting list is ranked according to the over-subscription criteria.
 Any places that do become available, if not required for a child with an Education Health Care Plan or one who is required to be admitted through an In-year Fair Access Protocol (see below), are allocated in accordance with these criteria.
 The waiting list does not give priority either to those that have been on the list longest or to those that applied after the closing date.
-The governors will review the waiting list regularly and all parents / carers will be asked to reaffirm their intention to remain on the waiting list at the end of each academic year.
+The governors will review the waiting list regularly and all parents / carers will be asked to reaffirm their intention to remain on the waiting list at the end of each academic year (they do not need to apply each year).